Forum Post: "None are more hopelessly enslaved than those who falsely believe they are free."

 In 1798, the Alien and Sedition Acts had been passed and only enforced against critics of the Federalist Party.

 We like to refer to our elected officials as being our public servants yet Thomas Jefferson had plainly referred to them as being our rulers.
 Under the form of government agreed upon by the Founding Fathers, the electing body must obey the laws of the elected body.
 The electing body cannot create laws for itself.
 The electing body cannot revoke the laws of the elected body and the most that the electing body can do to affect the members of the elected body who choose not to represent the interests of the electing body is to continue electing members to the elected body.
 We are obliged to abide by their decisions but they are in no way obliged to abide by our public interests.
 So, who is truly the servant? ("None are more hopelessly enslaved than those who falsely believe they are free.")
-In short, while people talk of fascism as a growing danger to American freedom, the Founding Father republicanism of restricting the people to a representative democracy had been detrimental to American freedom from the start.
+In short, while people talk of fascism as a growing danger to American freedom, the Founding Father republicanism of restricting the people to a popular aristocracy had been detrimental to American freedom from the start.
 What just and selfless cause in the interests of liberty could a group of men have had in establishing themselves (or their class) above the collective will and revocation of the people?
-As they had plainly known, a non-initiative representative democracy is a restrained democracy, an imposition upon the political freedom of the American people, denying them the status of being a sovereign people.
+As they had plainly known, a non-initiative, non-referendum, non-recall, representative republic is a restrained republic, an imposition upon the political freedom of the American people, denying them the status of being a sovereign people.

 .